apereo/cas/cas-server-documentation/installation/Configuring-Multifactor-Authentication.md

 route the authentication flow to the required authentication level and upon success, will adjust the SSO session with the new higher authentication level now satisfied.

 Ranking of authentication methods is done per provider via specific properties for each in `cas.properties`.
+Note that the lower the rank value is, the higher on the security scale it remains.
+A provider that ranks lower trumps and override others with a higher value.
+The best way to remember this is to think of the ranking scale as a sports league where providers/teams that rank near the top with a lower index value are considered the best.

 ## Settings
 The following general MFA settings are available for configuration in `cas.properties`: